 PACKING FRAGILE ITEMS

-To make sure your fragile items make it to you new home, follow advice below to pack most of your fragile items.
-(Scroll down or click on links below)
+To make sure your fragile items make it to your new home, follow advice below to pack most of your fragile items.

 - A generous amount of paper padding and cushioning is required for all china and glassware.